 Introduction:

 Fisheries around the world are facing unprecedented challenges.
 Climate change is altering oceanographic patterns and shifting the dynamics of many marine ecosystems.
 This situation threatens global food production and it’s expected to be particularly impactful to coastal communities in developing countries (Allison et al. 2009, Cheung et al. 2010).
-Often, the livelihoods of these coastal communities relies heavily on small-scale fisheries as a source of food and income, thus, changes in ocean productivity can pose a threat on local food security.
+Often, the livelihoods of these coastal communities rely heavily on small-scale fisheries as a source of food and income, thus, changes in ocean productivity can pose a threat on local food security.
 Furthermore, these communities often lack the flexibility to respond to changes.
 Unlike industrial fishing fleets, that can change their area of operation according to the distribution of their target, coastal small-scale fisheries tend to have a reduced range of movement, which can difficult coping with changes in fish distribution (REF).

 Despite the limitations of coastal small-scale fisheries to respond to climate change, many of these communities will have the capacity to cope with these changes by developing the appropriate fisheries institutions.
 One particular form of institution, fishing cooperatives, figure among the most promising.
 Previous studies have analyzed fishing cooperatives from a commons perspective (Deacon 2012, Ostrom 2015), their role in the development of sustainable and economically efficient fisheries (Makino and Matsuda 2005, Costello and Deacon 2007, Maliao et al. 2009, Author et al. 2010, Deacon et al. 2010) and their conservation benefits (Cinner and Aswani 2007, Gelcich et al. 2008, Ovando et al. 2013).
 In short, these studies have shown that fishing cooperatives are capable of solving common pool dilemmas, and that their presence can benefit local fisheries by achieving both social (economic efficiency and job security) and conservation goals.
-However, little is known about how fishing cooperatives will perform under climate.
+However, little is known about how fishing cooperatives will perform under climate change.

 The level at which each cooperative will be impacted depends on their vulnerability to climate change.
 Previous authors have analyzed fisheries vulnerability by separating it into three main components: exposure to change, sensitivity to change and adaptive capacity (Adger 2006, Cinner et al. 2012, 2013, 2015).
 The exposure to change refers to how strong the impacts of climate change will be in each particular area and it depends on the local oceanographic conditions (Cinner et al. 2013).
 Sensitivity refers to the capacity of the local community and biota to tolerate those environmental changes, for example, the tolerance of a particular fish species to high temperatures (Cinner et al. 2013).
-However, even under relatively high exposure and sensitivity levels, fishing cooperatives can thrive in new environmental conditions if they have a high adaptive capacity.
+Even under relatively high exposure and sensitivity levels, fishing cooperatives can thrive in new environmental conditions if they have a high adaptive capacity.
 Adaptive capacity is the faculty to “anticipate and respond to changes, and to minimize, cope with, and recover from the consequences of change”, it particularly looks at the presence of the enabling conditions for communities to cope with environmental changes (Cinner et al. 2015)

 Recently a large body of literature has been dedicated to the analysis of the capacity of coastal fishing communities to adapt to climate change (Mcclanahan et al. 2008, Cinner et al. 2012, 2013).
 These analyses have relied on frameworks that allow integrating the different components of vulnerability to climate change.
 In particular, Cinner et al. 2013, developed a framework that builds upon the one produced by the Intergovernmental Panel on Climate Change (IPCC) and allows to incorporate a social-ecological perspective into the analysis of fisheries communities’ vulnerability to climate change.